Share

 “Traditionally, we all have insurance for our own vehicles,” she said.
 “Now, with apps like Turo, I can rent out my vehicle to someone else.
 But when I do that, I need an additional insurance policy through the app.”

-In California, peer-to-peer car sharing is distinct from ride-sharing (like Uber or Lyft).
-Instead of hiring a driver, the renter becomes the driver.
-The platform facilitates the transaction and provides insurance coverage during the rental period.
+In California, peer-to-peer car sharing is distinct from ride-sharing.
+With ride-sharing services such as Uber or Lyft, you’re paying for a driver to transport you.
+With car sharing, the renter becomes the driver.
+The platform facilitates the transaction and provides insurance coverage while the car is being rented.

-This results in three layers of insurance coverage:
+This creates a system with three layers of potential coverage:

-- The vehicle owner’s personal auto insurance, which covers regular use.
+• The vehicle owner’s personal auto insurance, which covers their regular use.

-- The platform’s policy, which kicks in when the car is rented out through the app.
+• The platform’s policy, which applies during the rental period through the app.

 “It’s mandatory to get insurance through the app,” Pacheco noted.
 “That coverage is already three times higher than a standard personal auto policy.”

-This system ensures that all parties — the owner, the renter, and the public — are protected if an accident occurs.
+This layered approach is designed to ensure that the owner, the renter, and the public are all protected if an accident occurs.

 “Right now, the limits are three times that of a personal vehicle,” Pacheco explained.
 “But what’s going to happen in 2025 is that those limits are set to increase even further — and that could cause this type of business to leave California.”

 The change stems from Senate Bill 1107 (SB 1107), authored by Senator Bill Dodd.
-The bill, intended to protect motorists by raising minimum liability insurance levels, accidentally swept car-sharing programs into its scope.
+The bill was intended to protect motorists by raising minimum liability insurance levels across the board.
+However, it unintentionally swept peer-to-peer car-sharing programs into its scope.

 “It was an unintended consequence,” Pacheco said.
 “Senator Dodd himself has said this wasn’t his intention — and he’s already voted for my bill to fix it.”

-Without that fix, platforms like Turo could face liability requirements far beyond what’s reasonable or sustainable, leading to increased costs or even withdrawal from the California market.
+Without a correction, platforms like Turo could face liability requirements far beyond what is reasonable or sustainable, potentially leading to higher costs or even causing them to pull back from the California market.

-AB 2743: A Bill to Protect the Future of Car Sharing
+AB 2743: Protecting the Future of Car Sharing in California

-Pacheco’s bill, AB 2743, is designed to maintain stability while preventing runaway insurance costs.
+Pacheco’s bill, AB 2743, is designed as a targeted fix to maintain stability while preventing runaway insurance costs.

 “This bill will keep financial responsibility at three times that of a personal vehicle,” she explained.
 “It prevents the automatic increase scheduled for 2025.”

-In other words, AB 2743 doesn’t reduce coverage — it simply preserves the current limits.
-That’s critical for maintaining a level playing field where both consumers and small business owners can participate in car sharing safely and affordably.
+In practice, AB 2743 does not lower existing coverage levels.
+Instead, it preserves the current standards that are already substantially higher than personal auto requirements.
+That stability is critical for maintaining a market where both consumers and small business owners can participate safely and affordably.

 “If the law changes as planned,” Pacheco warned, “the costs would rise so dramatically that these platforms might not survive in California.”

-The term financial responsibility might sound like bureaucratic jargon, but in insurance, it refers to the minimum amount of coverage required by law to operate a vehicle or a related business.
+The phrase “financial responsibility” may sound like bureaucratic jargon, but in the context of insurance it has a specific meaning: the minimum amount of liability coverage that must be carried to legally operate a vehicle or a related business.

-In California, every driver must maintain liability coverage to pay for damages caused to others.
-For businesses or programs like Turo, that responsibility is multiplied — literally.
+In California, every driver must maintain liability coverage to pay for damages they may cause to others.
+For businesses and programs like Turo, that minimum is multiplied.

 “Financial responsibility for car-sharing platforms is three times what’s required for a personal vehicle,” Pacheco said.
 “That’s already substantial.
 Raising it again would be unnecessary and unfair.”